morohoro/tuners/README.md

 # Dependency
-- ox_lib v3
+- ox_lib
-- ox_inventory
-- (ESX or qbcore)
+- qbcore)

 # Inventory Support
-- right now only ox_inventory/qb-inventory is supported
+- right now only qb-inventory is supported
 - Inventory porting is easy look for inventory.lua

-# WIP TASKs
-- ❌ thinking to support qb-menu and standalone notification, callbacks for the sake of people who cant use ox_lib from qbcore.
-- ✔️ Supports Oxlib Radial in some commands.
-- verify if degration is not too slow or too fast.
-- ✔️ more inventory support.
-- Camber Tuning - thinking a more optimise way since CCarhandlingData does not support other logic for Stancer.
-- Create Simple Job Stash.
-- other suggestion from community. (please dont suggest any mechanic job logic)

 ```